att/ast/README.md

 ## Contact Us

-The primary mechanism for interacting with this project is the [Github project](https://github.com/att/ast/) by opening issues and pull-requests and watching the project.
+The primary mechanism for interacting with this project is the [GitHub project](https://github.com/att/ast/) by opening issues and pull-requests and watching the project.